 Things moving in a straight line have momentum

-(a kind of "power" of motion) and kinetic energy (the energy they have because of their movement)
+(a kind of "power" of motion) and kinetic energy (energy of motion)

-because of their mass (how much "stuff" they contain) and their velocity (how fast they're going).
+because they have mass (how much "stuff" they contain) and velocity (how fast they're going).
 In the

 same way, rotating objects have kinetic energy because they have

 what's called a moment of inertia (how much "stuff" they're

 made from and how it's distributed) and an angular velocity (how

 fast they're rotating).
 Moment of inertia is the equivalent of mass for spinning objects, while angular velocity is like ordinary

 velocity only going round in a circle.

 Just as the kinetic energy of an object moving in a straight line is given by this equation: